Aamir1551/python-raytracer/README.md

 # python-raytracer
-This is a miniray tracer that i am making in python
+This is a mini ray tracer that i am making in python